‘Gezellig’ or ‘hygge’? The real differences between the Netherlands and Denmark

 The Dutch vs the Danes 🇳🇱🇩🇰

 Bikes, beers, and canals — am I describing the Netherlands or Denmark?
-The two countries share many similarities but, to the trained eye, these are full of subtle (and not so subtle) differences!
+The two countries share many similarities, but to the trained eye, they are full of subtle (and not-so-subtle) differences!

-As a native Dane now living in the Netherlands, I usually say that the Netherlands is different enough from Denmark to be interesting and similar enough to feel comfortable.
+As a native Dane now living in the Netherlands, I usually say that the Netherlands is different enough from Denmark to be interesting, yet similar enough to feel comfortable.
 So, what are those ✨ interesting ✨ differences?

 Red means stop, green means go — Nee hoor

-Both Denmark and the Netherlands are known for their cycling culture and whilst there are more bikes than people in the Netherlands, Denmark is following right behind with Copenhagen being one of the most bicycle-friendly city in the world
+Both Denmark and the Netherlands are known for their cycling culture, and whilst there are more bikes than people in the Netherlands, Denmark is following right behind, with Copenhagen being one of the most bicycle-friendly cities in the world.

 READ MORE | How the Netherlands became a cycling country

-One of the indicators for the Global Bicycle Cities Index is the level of respect cyclists have for the law — and Copenhagen scores higher here than Amsterdam. 👀
+One indicator in the Global Bicycle Cities Index is the level of respect cyclists have for the law — and Copenhagen scores higher here than Amsterdam. 👀

 dutch-woman-riding-a-bike-over-a-grassy-lawn-scaled